metadatacenter/cedar-docker-deploy/README.md

     source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/docker-create-network.sh
     source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/docker-create-volumes.sh

+The network will be used by all CEDAR services.
+The volumes are used for persistent storage.

 ### 7. Copy SSL certificates and mark certification authority as trustable

 The following command will copy pre-canned SSL certificates for the appropriate ``metadatacenter.orgx`` subdomains from the